EPIC US ROAD TRIP DAYS 22-25THE SOUTH - TENNESSEE, MISSISSIPPI, ALABAMA & GEORGIA

 Disorientating Delta Drives

 For some reason we got confused by the roads in and out of Clarksdale, the first of the three regional towns we visited today en route from Memphis to Vicksburg.
 Signage didn’t make sense and the roads themselves were almost deserted, leading us to believe that at times we were going somewhere we shouldn’t have been.
 After 22 days of effortless navigation along some 6,800 miles (11,000 kilometres) of US roads, the Mississippi Delta had us disorientated, at least until we figured things out.
 Yes, it is very different down here.

 Clarksdale – The ‘Real Deal’

 Probably the most revered blues town of them all, Clarksdale is, according to Lonely Planet, the ‘real deal’.
-This tiny Delta town still regularly hosts the cream of blues talent and the town itself is something of a blues Shangri-la – blues clubs & museums abound.
-Just don’t come callin’ on a Monday afternoon; the place will be as flatlined as anywhere else down here.
+This tiny Delta town still regularly hosts the cream of blues talent and the town itself is something of a blues Shangri-la with blues clubs & museums aplenty.
+Just don’t come callin’ on a Monday afternoon – the place will be as flatlined as anywhere else down here.